kimgoetzke/practice-next-auth/README.md

 ## The NextAuth.js Practice Project

-The purpose of this project was to practice explore the basics of NextAuth.js and build a simple Next.js app using an OIDC/OAuth 2 (with JWTs) login flow.
+The purpose of this project was to practice the basics of NextAuth.js and build a simple Next.js app with an OIDC/OAuth 2 (with JWTs) login flow.

 ![Screenshot](screenshot-1.png)